 Non-owner auto insurance in the biggest Hawaii cities

-Non-owner auto insurance cost in Kahului is $32 a month or $387 a year, whereas drivers in Hilo pay $34 a month for the same coverage.
+In Kahului the average cost of non-owner auto insurance is $32 per month or $387 per year, and Hilo drivers pay $34 a month for the same coverage.

 Insurance rates vary by city in Hawaii.
 Car insurance companies consider the rate of accidents, theft, and vandalism in a particular area when determining the premiums for non-owner car insurance.